TritonDataCenter/manta/docs/operator-guide.md

 * validating the request
 * authenticating the user (via mahi, the auth cache)
 * looking up the requested object's metadata (via electric moray)
-* authorizing the user for access to the specifed resource
+* authorizing the user for access to the specified resource

 For requests on directories and zero-byte objects, the last step is to update or return the right metadata.